 - Pink Girl, Blue Boy: Him and Sue represent these colors.

 - Power Glows: Many of his special moves ham him glwoing before being unleashed

-- Red-Headed Hero: Red hair, and the hero of the story.
+- Red Is Heroic: Red hair, and the hero of the story.

 - Ship Tease: With Leen, in the Twin Towers.

 - Stab the Sky: His victory pose.
 Some spells and special moves use it as well.

 - Sword Plant: Done during Dragon Cut and Heaven and Earth Cut special moves.

 - The Pollyanna: Most of the time until his Heroic B.S.O.D. in Disc 2.

 - The Unchosen One: He wasn't destined to solve the Icarian legacy, he simply stumbled upon it.